Common Frequently Asked Questions

 Where both procedures involve tattooing the skin, in traditional tattooing, pigment is added to the third layer of the skin, where in permanent makeup pigment is added to the second layer of the skin, called the Dermis, creating a final result of a soft blend of color to the tattooed area.

 I use a very high grade Topical anesthetic to make you comfortable during your procedure.
 Almost all my clients have little to no discomfort.
 However pain tolerance varies from client to client.
 Having the procedure done during your menstrual cycle may increase your sensitivity.

 What is involved in recovery?

 There will be slight swelling and redness in the skin, which will subside quickly.
 You may resume normal activities immediately after the procedure.
-Complete healing takes one to six weeks while the pigmentation matures and reaches its final color.
+Complete healing takes 1-6 weeks while the pigmentation matures and reaches its final color.

 Why Permanent Makeup?

 We all no that living in the hot Arizona desert is a constant battle of trying to keep your makeup looking fresh through out the day without the constant smudging.
 With permanent makeup you can wake up ready to go and looking beautiful with little to no work at all.
 Permanent makeup is a convenient time saver with your everyday lifestyle.
 Its the perfect solution for anybody who has vision problem, tremors, shaky hands, seasonal allergies and or allergies to topical makeup.
 The list goes on and permanent makeup is the perfect solution for that.

 Is it safe?

 Yes!
 Tattooing has been done for hundreds of years and is very safe if sanitary precautions are followed properly.
 I employ proper sterilization and follow strict sanitary guidelines.
 My room is completely sterilized and wiped down with medical grade antiseptic before and after each client.
 New gloves are used for every client.
 NO needles are ever reused.
 EVER!